Research Laboratories & Programs

 Healthy Environments and Stigmatized Youth Program

-The Healthy Environments for Vulnerable Youth Program conducts both qualitative and quantitative research on a wide variety of social factors and how they are associated with the well-being of adolescents and young adults, with particular attention to vulnerable groups such as lesbian, gay, bisexual, transgender and queer/questioning (LGBTQ) youth, those with disabilities, and those who are overweight.
+The Healthy Environments and Stigmatized Youth Program conducts both qualitative and quantitative research on a wide variety of social factors and how they are associated with the well-being of adolescents and young adults, with particular attention to vulnerable groups such as lesbian, gay, bisexual, transgender and queer/questioning (LGBTQ) youth, those with disabilities, and those who are overweight.
 Social factors include characteristics of the family and peer group (e.g. bullying experience); school resources, climate, and characteristics (e.g. presence of a gender/sexuality student organization); and features of the neighborhood or community (e.g. political climate, public policy).
 We capitalize on existing youth surveillance data to create multilevel quantitative datasets for hierarchical analysis.
 Qualitative methods with youth, parents, and professionals include interviews, focus groups, and other novel techniques.

 Shlafer Program for Research on Criminal Justice & Health

 Shlafer Program for Research on Criminal Justice and Health conducts both qualitative and quantitative research on the intersections of criminal justice and health.
 Our work includes a focus on the impacts of maternal incarceration for child health and development, with an intentional focus on the experiences of pregnant women in prison.

 Hematology, Oncology and BMT & Cellular Therapy